njucckevin/SeeClick/readme.md

 img_path = "assets/test_img.png"
+prompt = "In this UI screenshot, what is the position of the element corresponding to the command \"{}\" (with point)?"
-prompt = "In this UI screenshot, what is the position of the element corresponding to the command \"{}\" (with point)?" ref = "add an event"   # response (0.17,0.06) ref = "switch to Year"   # response (0.59,0.06) ref = "search for events"   # response (0.82,0.06)
+# prompt = "In this UI screenshot, what is the position of the element corresponding to the command \"{}\" (with bbox)?"  # Use this prompt for generating bounding box
+ref = "add an event"   # response (0.17,0.06)
+ref = "switch to Year"   # response (0.59,0.06)
+ref = "search for events"   # response (0.82,0.06)